lake-wg/edhoc/draft-selander-lake-traces.md

      32
     )

-where the first value is the COSE algorithm value of the EDHOC AEAD algorithm, and the last value is the output size of the EDHOC hash algorithm.
+where the last value is the output size of the EDHOC hash algorithm.

 ~~~~~~~~
 info for MAC_2 (CBOR Sequence) (172 bytes)